j-mie6/parsley/docs/tutorial/effective-lexing.md

 ## Using `token.LanguageDef` and `token.Lexer`
 @:callout(warning)
-_This section is out-of-date, and describes the situation in `parsley-3.x.y` and not `parsley-@VERSION@`.
+_This section is out-of-date, and describes the situation in `parsley:3.x.y` and not `parsley:@VERSION@`.
 In this release, the entire `token` package was reworked, so this doesn't apply._
 @:@

 Whilst everything we have done above is nice and instructive, in practice all this work is